Augmented Hilbert series of numerical semigroups: Augmented Hilbert series of gluings

 Both $S_1$ and $S_2$ are $\mathsf M_S$-harmonic (and supersymmetric, one of the most well-behaved families of numerical semigroups under gluing), but the glued numerical semigroup $S$ fails to satisfy $\mathsf M_S(n + n_1) = \mathsf M_S(n) + 1$ for each $n$ in the set

-The primary issue is that the images of the smallest generators of $S_1$ and $S_2$ are relatively close in $S$, a property that was observed by the second author when writing~\cite{elastsets} to correlate with a large dissonance point for maximum factorization length. \end{example}
+(this can be verified using the \texttt{GAP} package \texttt{numericalsgps} \cite{numericalsgpsgap}).
+The primary issue is that the images of the smallest generators of $S_1$ and $S_2$ are relatively close in $S$, a~property that was observed by the second author when writing~\cite{elastsets} to correlate with a large dissonance point for maximum factorization length. \end{example}

 \begin{defn} Resume notation from Definition~\ref{d:gluing}.
 We say $S$ is a \emph{$\mathsf M_S$-harmonic gluing} if every $n \in S$ satifies $\mathsf M_S(n) = \mathsf M_{S_1}(n') + \mathsf M_{S_2}(n'')$, where $n = d_1n' + d_2n''$ for $n' \in S_1$, $n'' \in S_2$, and $n'$ maximal among all such expressions.
 Note that this property is dependent on the order of $S_1$ and $S_2$.
 We define an \emph{$\mathsf m_S$-harmonic gluing} analogously, where the expression $n = d_1n' + d_2n''$ is chosen so that $n''$ is maximal. \end{defn}